Let's "Go Orange" and Help Prevent Animal Cruelty

 - Educate: Talk to friends, family, and your community about animal cruelty, and make sure to let them know there are ways they can help.

-With that in mind, I'm updating the Catster Facebook page with a new cover image in support of Prevention of Cruelty to Animals Month, and I've created the graphics below just for you!
+With that in mind, I've created the graphics below just for you, to update your Facebook page!
 The more of us who change our cover images all at once, the more visible our cause will be.
 It's a very small gesture, but it can have a huge impact -- a drop in the water can create vast ripples of change.

 What do you do to help raise awareness about animal cruelty?
 Share your work in the comments -- you might inspire someone!